amandajuhl95/week36/README.md

 ## Week 36 - exercises

-#### Please follow the links in the readMe file to fint the solutions for the exercises.
+#### Please follow the links in the README file to fint the solutions for the exercises.

 ### Monday